finix-payments/finix-flex-docs-generator/sections/payment_instruments/create_payment_card/response.md

 to remain out of PCI scope.
 </aside>

-Please review our guide on how to tokenize cards via the [embedded tokenization form](#embedded-tokenization)
+Please review our guide on how to tokenize cards via the [tokenization with hosted fields form](#tokenization-with-hosted-fields)
 #### HTTP Request

 `POST {{staging_base_url}}/payment_instruments`